 Scheduling AGMs avoiding the peak day

-To allow a greater number of the shareholders to attend, the Annual General Meeting of Shareholders is scheduled on off-peak days when meetings of many other companies are not concentrated.
+To allow a greater number of the shareholders to attend, the Company schedules the Annual General Meeting of Shareholders on off-peak days when meetings of many other companies are not concentrated.

 Allowing electronic exercise of voting rights

-A system for executing voting rights through the Internet has been in place since 2002, the 22nd Annual General Meeting of Shareholders.
+A system for executing voting rights through the Internet has been in place since 2019 (the 33rd Annual General Meeting of Shareholders).

-We have participated in the Electronic Voting Platform for institutional and other investors since the start of the service in 2006, the 26th Annual General Meeting of Shareholders.
+The Company has used the Voting Platform for institutional and other investors since 2019 (the 33rd Annual General Meeting of Shareholders).

 Initiatives to promote understanding